koskei-kipkoech/Recipe-CLI-App/README.md

 ## Recipe Management CLI Application

 A Command-Line Interface (CLI) application for managing recipes, categories, and ingredients.
-This project uses Python and SQLAlchemy to perform CRUD operations on a SQLite database and also alembic for migrations.
+This project uses Python and SQLAlchemy to perform CRUD operations on a SQLite database and also alembic for migrations, along with **click** for user interaction.

 ## Features